softworkz/emby-wiki/Item-Information.md

 ### ParentLogoItemId, ParentLogoImageTag, ParentBackdropItemId, ParentBackdropImageTags
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

-### Path
-This is the file system path of the item.
-This will generally not be needed by clients unless they're supporting direct play.

 ### People
 These are the people involved in the item.
 Each person has Name, Role, Type and PrimaryImageTag properties.